top of page

 Negative?
 NO!

 Prior to publishing a blog post, I submitted it to my editor for review.
 The story was about a house fire that my mom and I experienced when I was thirteen years old.
 We lost our home in that fire, and she had been burned on her legs, arms, and around the crown of her face.
-The article was meant to reveal beautiful awarenesses and deep insights on the other side of the event.
-However, my editor sent her review with insights I couldn't glean on my own.
+The article was meant to reveal beautiful awarenesses and deep insights on the other side of tragedy.
+However, my editor had reviews with insights that I couldn't glean on my own.

 She asked me to re-read my article and find all the Negatives used (examples: don’t, can’t, shouldn’t, wouldn’t, couldn’t, won’t, etc.).
 My paper was littered with these words.
 When I went through and changed the language, the entire way I told my story changed, too; and with it, my perspective.
 The story became what it was meant to be all along: Inspiring, informative, deep, relatable, kind, hearty, and healing.